nraffa/about-me/resume/readme.md

 # Industrial Engineer | Data Scientist
 Welcome to my Profile! 👋

+Have a look at my latest [project](https://archilo.besolvit.com/)!
+If interested, feel free to contact me :)

 I'm Nicolas, a passionate data scientist with a diverse background in industrial engineering, business intelligence, data engineering and software development.
 I have accumulated experience in executing data projects, showcasing proficiency in various areas such as exploratory data analysis, data processing, and the creation of machine learning models.
+Currenlty I am leading the development of Generative AI projects in Five1.
 Additionally, I specialize in frontend software development using Type/Javascript and React.

 ## Skills & Tech Stack
 - Data Science: Exploratory Data Analysis, classical Machine Learning techniques, Recommendation Systems, Computer Vision, deep learning, LLMs, VLMs, RAG pipelines, Multi-Agentic Systems, Fine-Tuning.